Deep. Fried. Matzo. Balls. Deep Fried Matzo Balls!!

 - Whisk together mayo, sriracha, lime juice and salt to taste in a small bowl.

 - Set aside three large, shallow bowls.
-In one, mix flour, salt and pepper.
+In one, mix flour (or potato starch), salt and pepper.
 In another, mix remaining 2 eggs.
-Put the Panko in the third.
+Put the Panko or matzo meal in the third.

 - One at a time, place the balls in the flour, and dusk off any excess, then the egg, and lastly coat in Panko.
 It helps to use one hand for wet ingredients and one for dry.

-- Meanwhile, heat 2 inches of oil up in a medium stock pot to 350 degrees F. Fry matzo balls in batches, about 3 minutes per side, until golden.
+- Meanwhile, heat 2-3 inches of oil up in a medium stock pot to 350 degrees F. Fry matzo balls in batches, about 5-6 minutes, until golden.

-- Let cool on cooling rack slightly, plate, garnish with chives, and eat immediately with spicy aioli!
+- Let cool on cooling rack slightly, plate, garnish with salt and chives, and eat immediately with spicy aioli!

 I partnered with Knorr/Lipton Kosher on this post.
 Thanks for your support.
 Jew are my favorite!